sebmandal/tumb/README.md

+# Typescript User/Message Backend
-# My first attempt at a TypeScript user and message backend with JSON file database.
+## My first attempt at making a user and messaging backend.
+Uses a JSON file to store data, because I've yet to learn SQL.

 How to run this script:
 Write the following commands into the terminal.